DataDog/hiring-engineers/answers.md

 micro-service architectures where messaging, queuing, caching, routing, and service discovery are critical working components.
 These resources can be configured and deployed in a host of ways, from containers, to virtual machines, to bare metal.
+Datadog tackles all these scenarios, plus more.

-Datadog boasts a huge library of integrations that allows customers to get metrics into their system quickly and easily from almost any source, be it an application, a database, tooling, a cloud provider, or third party services.
+Datadog boasts a huge library of integrations that allows customers to get metrics into Datadog quickly and easily from almost any source, be it an application, a database, tooling, a cloud provider, or third party services.
 And with an API first approach developers can build custom integrations and push custom metrics with ease.
 Even Graphs and Dashboards can be codified!